Manage my parkingOrder permits, submit appeals, add vehicles to a permit, and more:

 How does it work?
 Accordion Closed

-Your license plate acts as your permit.
+Your license plate acts as your permit and therefore must face the drive aisle.
 Cameras, mounted to university service vehicles, capture the plate information and check to ensure the plate is associated to an active virtual permit and is in the correct location.

 How many cars can I have on my virtual permit?
 Accordion Closed

 Accounts will be limited to five active license plates at any one time.
 However, vehicles can be added or deactivated from the virtual permit at any time using the online portal.

 Why are parking garages not getting a virtual permit?
 Accordion Closed